AwaisMohsin/accordion-responsiv-header/README.md

 ![Pa-5](https://user-images.githubusercontent.com/101975404/222779440-4f3eedfd-f7d4-4760-aae7-ed971d6c7dff.png)

-## Contributing

-A brief guide for how other people can contribute to the project.
-Include information about how to submit pull requests and the project's code of conduct.

 ## License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use the Software for personal or commercial purposes, including the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: